-UNDP fosters partnerships to enable deprived households to improve skills.
-This helps people to diversify non-farm activities and increase access to credit, financial services and markets.
-We also support initiatives that help the poor develop livelihood plans in agriculture, forestry, fisheries, land resource development, rural tourism and handicrafts.
-Through our unique role as a facilitator, broker and knowledge leader, we aim to strengthen institutional linkages between enterprises and skills training providers, and to identify synergies between national programmes and missions to help marginalized groups gain access to sustainable skills, jobs, livelihoods and productive assets.
-Efforts also aim at addressing the challenge of financial inclusion through a range of financial products and services that reduce the vulnerability of the poor.
-Empowering women remains a key area of intervention.
-We also focus on addressing structural aspects of education, training and economic sectors in order to overcome the legal, social and economic blockades that prevent the realization of inclusive growth.
+UNDP fosters partnerships to help disadvantaged households improve their skills.
+This helps people to diversify non-farm activities and increases access to financial services, and markets.
+We also support initiatives that help the poor develop alternate livelihoods in agriculture, forestry, fisheries, land resource development, rural tourism, and handicrafts.
+Through our unique role as a facilitator, and knowledge leader, we aim to strengthen institutional linkages between enterprises and skills-training providers, and to identify synergies between national programmes and missions to help marginalized groups gain access to sustainable skills, jobs and livelihoods.
+Efforts are also aimed at solving the issue of financial inclusion by providing a variety of financial products and services that lessen the vulnerability of the poor.
+Empowering women and addressing structural aspects of education, training, and economic sectors to overcome the legal, social, and economic blockades that limit inclusive growth remain key areas of intervention.

-The challenge of livelihoods remains acute in India, but the rapid growth trajectory offers opportunities for socio-economic empowerment, productive skilling, jobs and entrepreneurship for several social groups to make inclusive growth a reality.
-We focus on addressing structural aspects of education and training to address institutional, legal and socio-economic barriers to inclusive growth by creating scalable integrated development solutions, and confronting the barriers faced by women and girls in the economic sector.
-We foster partnerships between state institutions and the private sector to enable deprived households to improve skills.
+The issue of livelihoods remains significant in India.
+The country's high growth trajectory provides prospects for socioeconomic empowerment, productive skilling, jobs, and entrepreneurship for a diverse range of social groups to make inclusive growth a reality.
+We focus on addressing structural aspects of education and training to address institutional, legal and socio-economic barriers to inclusive growth by creating scalable integrated development solutions, and confronting the barriers faced by women in the economic sector.
+We promote cooperation between government agencies and the private sector to help poor households develop and improve their skills.
 This helps people move to non-farm activities and increases access to credit, financial services, and markets.
-Initiatives that help the poor develop livelihood plans in agriculture, forestry, fisheries, land resource development, rural tourism and handicrafts are also encouraged.
+We also support intiatives that assist the underprivileged in developing livelihood strategies in sectors such as agriculture, forestry, fisheries, land resource development, rural tourism and handicrafts.